malamin92/phase-0/week-4/nums-letters.md

 	people would be full off the 5 eggs?
 It would only fill 2 people because the one extra egg would not be enough to fill up the last person.
 Float division is more straight forward, as it will  give you a specfic decimal answer.
 	This make float really useful for scientific problems where you need a precise answer to the decimal.
-So if you did '5/2.to_f', turning one of the asnwers to a float, you'd get 2.5 as the answer.
+So if you did '5/2.to_f', turning one of the arguments to a float, you'd get 2.5 as the answer.
 That is the difference between a float and a integer, decimals vs whole numbers.

 #####Hours in a year: